ngu0029/mq-app/README.md

 b.
 PS D:\github\mq-app\server> docker run -it --rm --name server-app -p 5000:5000 my-server-app

 Here I map the container’s port 5000 to the localhost’s port 5000.
-The web server is running on local host.
+You can access the web page via http://127.0.0.1:5000.

 4. Build and run Python Docker image for the receiving app
 - Open a new Windows PowerShell